 2

 Select the type of element you want to add.
-The available element types are described in the following section.
-The selected element is displayed in the form template.
+The selected element is added to the section.

 The following elements are available when creating a form template: